 In April 2001, Thomas “Tommy” Honles & Jimi Yamagishi joined Linda to handle the rapid growth of the network, and created a leadership core to expand the range of opportunities available, secure a presence in cyberspace, and search for new avenues of support for SongNet members.

-Enlisting the help of legendary promoter Bob Stane, SongNet has found a home at the Coffee Gallery Backstage in Altadena.
+Enlisting the help of legendary promoter Bob Stane, SongNet soon found a home at the Coffee Gallery Backstage in Altadena.
 Just far enough outside of the Hollywood scene to avoid the attitudes, yet convenient enough for musicians all over the LA Area.
 The once a month showcases that were still held at Beantown were also moved to the third Wednesdays of every month at The Coffee Gallery.

 Peer networking, and bringing together artists and people in the music Industry for mutual benefit has been the result.
 Artists who are looking pitch their songs to ‘the industry’ learn the ins and outs, dos and don’ts from the pros themselves.
 The music industry guest speakers come and form connections with up and coming music creators.
 These relationships are important, as the demand for quality music of all genres is high.
 The industry pros become aware of current trends in the community, and many find new artists music for their projects at SongNet.
 Everyone benefits from the network.